cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Properties:**

-  * `subnet` The key-value subnet configuration, as described in the [OpenStack network create subnet API](http://developer.openstack.org/api-ref-networking-v2.html#subnets). app_svc
+  * `subnet` The key-value subnet configuration, as described in the [OpenStack network create subnet API](http://developer.openstack.org/api-ref-networking-v2.html#subnets).
   * `use_external_resource` A boolean for setting whether to create the resource or use an existing one.
 See the [Using Existing Resources section](#using-existing-resources).
 Defaults to `false`.
   * `resource_id` The name to assign to the new resource, or the name or ID of an existing resource when the `use_external_resource` property is set to `true`.
 (Se the [Using Existing Resources section](#using-existing-resources)).
 Defaults to `''` (empty string).
   * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).